-Because the virus is spread through mosquitoes, which are only active in warm weather, most cases of Chikungunya are in places like the Caribbean, Central and South America, and the French Polynesian Islands (where Bora Bora is located).
-But as some American travelers head to those areas and contract the disease, it's possible that they could infect mosquitoes who bite them back at home when they have high levels of virus in their blood, Dr. Marty says.
+Most cases of chikungunya occur in places like the Caribbean, Central and South America, and the French Polynesian Islands.
+But if American travelers head to those areas and contract the disease, it's possible that they could infect mosquitoes who bite them once they return home, while they still have high levels of the virus in their blood.

-Which means that, in theory, people can unwittingly start the infection cycle in their own backyard.
-To that end, the first locally acquired case of Chikungunya was reported in Florida last July.
-And unfortunately, the bugs never really die off.
-“Over the winter, the mosquitoes are like a bear hibernating until it’s warm enough,” she said.
+That means, in theory, people can unwittingly start the infection cycle in their own backyard.
+And in places like Florida, the bugs never really die off.
+“Over the winter, the mosquitoes are like a bear hibernating until it’s warm enough,” Dr. Marty says.

-“If you’re not traveling outside the U.S., you’re not going to have very many problems,” Dr. Marty said.
+“If you’re not traveling outside the US, you’re not going to have very many problems,” Dr. Marty says.
 “But if you’re headed overseas, stop at a travel medical clinic before you go.
 Do all the mosquito prevention that you can.
 Awareness is the most important thing.”